 Getting ready to move can either be a pleasant or unpleasant experience depending on your ability to organize.
 If you are good at organizing, the entire thing can go without a hitch.
 If you are not, follow these tips to stay organized when moving:

 First, create a list of things to do either on a notebook, smartphone, tablet or laptop, whichever you find more convenient to use.
 Include everything that needs to be done and put down the start date and finish dates for each task.
 The list should have the following things:

-• Contact the IRS to find out what items are tax deductible
+- Check to find out which moving expenses are tax deductible

 Does it sound like something straight out of the military?
 Don’t worry if it does, because establishing a command and control center with you at the center of it is essential for getting organized.
 Call a family meeting and give one or more tasks to each member depending on his or her ability.
 Make sure that each person completes his or her task within the given timeframe and reports to you on its progress.

 Creating an inventory of your possessions is crucial for a successful move.
 Make a list of everything you have in your home and divide them into four categories.
-Keep, Donate, Sell, Place the good ones in the list to take with you, the useless ones in the list to throw away, the good ones without much financial value in the list to donate or give away, and the good ones that are likely to earn some money in the list to sell.
+Keep, Donate, Sell, & Place – the good ones on the list to take with you, the useless ones in the list to throw away, the good ones without much financial value on the list to donate or give away, and the good ones that are likely to earn some money on the list to sell.

 Designate separate temporary storage areas in your home to store the sorted items to reduce the chances of them being mixed up.
 Place each item only in the area designated for the category it belongs to.
 For example, if a table is to be sold, place it in the area designated for items to be sold and don’t move it from there.